Blog

 However, this approach can also lead to price instability.
 If prices fluctuate too frequently or unpredictably, the company can erode customer trust.
 These caveats have led many B2B industrials companies to be very cautious when it comes to dynamic pricing.

-To understand and judge the applicability of dynamic pricing and AI combined in a B2B industrials environment, we have to deep dive into specific market segments.
+To assess the applicability of AI-driven dynamic pricing in a B2B industrials environment, we have to deep dive into specific market segments.
 As mentioned, for many B2B industrials companies dynamic pricing is not suitable, and pricing is only one field in the huge spectrum of relevant AI applications.
-Nevertheless, there are some environments in B2B industrials where the combined use of AI and dynamic pricing has produced impressive results.

 How to succeed with AI-driven dynamic pricing